Idowuilekura/dockgispy/user/README.md

   https://github.com/user-attachments/assets/878d5ede-e1c9-4580-82ff-9f56a58dfc09

 **Build your own Image from Scratch**
-If you wish to build your own image, probably because the images do not have modules you need for your workflow or you wish to strip down the modules that are installed.
+If you wish to build your image, probably because the images do not have modules you need for your workflow or you want to strip down the installed modules.
 You can follow the steps below to build your image from scratch.
 - Clone the repository with this command `git clone https://github.com/Idowuilekura/dock_gis_py.git`
 - Change your directory into the cloned folder which is `dock_gis_py` with this command `cd dock_gis_py`
 - You can change the directory to any of the folder tags of your choice such as `dockgispysmallest`.
 - Once you are in the folder of your choice, you will see a file named `requirements.txt`.
 To learn more about the importance of `requirements.txt` you can check this [link](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
 You need to open the `requirements.txt` and remove or add the Python Gis module of your choice.
-- Once, you are done with the editing, save the file.
+- Once you are done editing, save the file.
 Ensure you confirm that your changes are saved.
 - The next step is to build your docker image.
 To build your image type this command `docker build -t name_of_your_image` e.g if you wish to use `dockgispy` as the name of your new image then run this command `docker build -t dockgispy`.
 The image will automatically build with the speed of light, thanks to `UV` 😉 for installing the Python packages.
 - Once you have built the image, you can run this command `docker image ls` and see your newly built image.
 - The last step is to run your image by using `docker run -v path_to_your_local_folder:/app -p your_desired_port:8888 dockgispy`.
 Assume your newly built image is `dockgispy`.
 You can also use docker-compose, replace the image with your image name in the content shown below, save the content into a file and run `docker compose up`.